Mikhno/bulk-change-media-author/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Change author for multiple media files in bulk, using the default WP Media Library.
+Bulk change author for multiple media files, using the default WP Media Library.

 == Description ==

-This is a very simple plugin that allows you to change author for multiple media files at one time.
+This is a very simple plugin that allows you to bulk change author for media files.

 The action is added in the "List" view of the Media Library.